macroxue/keyboard-diy/README.md

 ### Connecting left and right rows: 30 minutes
  * Prepare USB-C cable to expose wires at the other end
- * Pin or tap USB-C cable so it doesn’t move around
+ * Pin or tape USB-C cable so it doesn’t move around
  * Cut wires to proper lengths
  * Use soldering iron to remove insulation at the end of each wire
  * Wire rows of the left half to rows of the right half, so logically there are 5 rows.

 ### Connecting left columns to controller: 30 minutes
  * Ground the silver-colored mesh to GND pin of the controller.
 Ghost keys can pop up without this.
  * Wire columns of the left half to the controller

 ### Closing the cases: 10 minutes
  * Plug in USB mini cable to the controller